 If a sewer cleaning company damages your sanitary service lateral, they are responsible for repairing the damage.

 My sanitary service lateral was broken by a private contractor or a utility company doing work in my street.
 Who is responsible?

 If a private contractor or utility company damages your sanitary service lateral, they are responsible for repairing the damage.

 Is a permit required to repair my sewer lateral?

 Yes, a plumbing permit is required to repair a sanitary service lateral to ensure that the work is done properly and meets Minneapolis code.
 If you are hiring a plumbing contractor to do the work, the contractor typically would obtain the permit.

 Plumbing permits for sewer repairs done by a licensed plumber outside your building by calling (612) 673-2451.
-Minneapolis Utility Connections can provide a list of licensed plumbing contractors that perform outside plumbing work on your sanitary sewer lateral, but cannot give personal recommendations.
+Minneapolis Utility Connections provides this list of licensed plumbing contractors that perform outside plumbing work on your sanitary sewer lateral, but cannot give personal recommendations.

 Who can repair my sanitary sewer service?